certbot/certbot/certbot/docs/using.rst

 ``certbot help reconfigure``.

-As a practical example, if you were using the ``webroot`` authenticator and had relocated your website to another directory, you would need to change the ``--webroot-path`` to the new directory:
+As a practical example, if you were using the ``webroot`` authenticator and had relocated your website to another directory, you can change the ``--webroot-path`` to the new directory using the following command:

 .. code-block:: shell